 Cheapo Pro-tip: Pre-purchasing your ticket from a convenience store or online direct from the organisers will save you 200 yen and you don’t need to queue to purchase tickets at the gate (you still have to queue, just not for purchasing tickets).

-The 2015 edition of TGS was the first to occupy all 11 halls at Makuhari Messe with a record 1,904 booths and 268,446 attendees.
-2016’s projections include 2000 booths and 230,000 visitors.
-Be warned though, if you don’t like (at times) intensely crowded places, you may not enjoy the public days at TGS.
+The 2015 edition of TGS was the first to occupy all 11 halls at Makuhari Messe, with a record 1,904 booths and 268,446 attendees.
+2016’s estimates included 2000 booths and 230,000 visitors.
+Be warned, if you don’t like (at times) intensely crowded places, you may not enjoy the public days at TGS.